epiverse-trace/tutorials/instructors/files/01-practical-tutors.md

 ## Activity 2: Validate linelist and plot epicurve

+**Goal:**

 Get a validated linelist and incidence plot using the following available inputs:

 - Clean data frame object

+**Steps:**

+- Open the file `01-practical-activity-2.R` and complete all the lines marked with `#<COMPLETE>`, following the detailed steps provided within the R file.
+- First, complete linelist::make_linelist() arguments.
+- Second, complete the {linelist} function that can validate a linelist.
+- Third, complete the arguments of the incidence2::incidence()
+- Fourth, keep, drop, or change argument values in function plot()
+- Paste the outputs.
+Reply to questions.

+**Questions:**

 Within your room, Write your answers to these questions: